Our PAT Strategy

 PAT’s five-year strategy for growth and impact

 In December 2024, the PAT Board of Trustees agreed our new five-year strategy.
-Our Board developed a clear map showing how our activities lead to the outcomes and impact we want to achieve, informed by surveys of our volunteers and the establishments we visit, observing PAT Teams in action and many conversations with volunteers and the places we visit.
+We developed a clear map showing how our activities lead to the outcomes and impact we want to achieve.
+This was informed by volunteer and establishment surveys, observing PAT Teams in action and many conversations with volunteers and the places we visit.

 Ensure volunteering with PAT is easy, fun and rewarding